brson/rust-contract-comparison/blog/dfinity.md

   dfinity's smart contract language, looks more fun than in Solidity, or programming smart contracts in Rust.
-- Their storage model uniquely involves saving and restoring a program's entire memory space, such that the program behaves as if it were running forever.
+- The dfinity storage model uniquely involves saving and restoring a program's entire memory space, such that the program behaves as if it were running forever.